2 minutes read

 Ripple effect by Ami Vitale

-Photographer Ami Vitale captured two women meeting near Rajasthan Thar desert in India.
+Photographer Ami Vitale captured two women meeting near the Rajasthan Thar desert in India.
 This wall and its 200 steps were built around 250 CE.
 During the raining season, stepwells capture the water and direct it to the pool below.
 This engineering system is essential to survive.

 The Detroit’s Berlin wall by Shan Wallace